-- <lo>< Practice Matches FIRST Tech Challenge Teams must submit their Robot for inspection before participating in Practice Matches., A Robot may be allowed to participate in Practice Matches before passing inspection if allowed by the lead robot inspector. - <103> Qualification Matches The Team's Robot must pass all inspections before participating in Qualification Matches.
-Refusal to follow any Robot design, construction rule, or programming rules may result in disqualification of the Team at a FIRST Tech Challenge Competition. - <104> Re-Inspection Physical changes to a Robot that improve performance or add capability must pass reinspection prior to being eligible to play in the next Match. <104> Safety - It is the inspector's responsibility to evaluate Robots to ensure each Robot is designed to operate safely.
-Section 7 of this manual, and Game Manual Part 2, section 4.6.1 outlines the safety rules and limits that apply to the design and construction of all Robots. - <105> Passing Inspection Robot inspection is a Pass or Fail process.
-A Robot has passed inspection when all requirements listed on the official FIRST Tech Challenge "Robot and Field Inspection" are successfully met and recorded as passed by an inspector. - <106> All Mechanisms are Inspected For Inspection, the Robot must be presented with all mechanisms (including all parts of each, configurations, and decorations that will be used on the Robot during the Competition.
+Practice Matches - Teams must submit their Robot and Team supplied game element(s) for inspection. before participating in Practice Matches.
+A Team may be allowed to participate in Practice Matches before passing inspection if allowed by the lead robot inspector.

+- < Re-Inspection Physical changes to a Robot or Team supplied game element that modify or add capability must pass re-inspection prior to being eligible to play in the next Match. - <104> Safety It is the inspector's responsibility to evaluate Robots to ensure each Robot is designed to operate safely.
+Section 7 of this manual, and Game Manual Part 2, section 4.5.1 outlines the safety rules and limits that apply to the design and construction of all Robots. - <105> Passing Inspection Inspection is a pass or fail process and is determined by successful completion of the inspection checklists in Appendices B and C. Robot and Team supplied game element inspection status are independent. - <106> All Robot Mechanisms are Inspected For Inspection, the Robot must be presented with all mechanisms, including all parts of each, configurations, and decorations that will be used on the Robot during the Competition.
 Robots are allowed to play Matches with a subset of the mechanisms that were present during inspection.
 Only mechanisms that were present during inspection may be added, removed, or reconfigured between Matches.
 The Robot should be assembled in a typical configuration used for Matches play when reporting for inspection. - a.
 Robot and all mechanisms must be inspected in every starting configuration. - b.
 If mechanisms are swapped out between Matches, the reconfigured Robot must still meet all Robot and inspection rules. - c.
-The total of all electronics (motors, servos, Android devices, etc.) used to build all mechanisms and base Robot, whether they are used on the Robot at the same time or not, may not exceed the constraints specified in the Robot rules. - <107> Wheel or Tread Playing Field Damage Test Robot inspectors have the authority to ask that a Team test their wheels or treads that they feel might cause damage to the Playing Field.
+The total of all electronics (motors, servos, Android devices, etc.) used to build all mechanisms and base Robot, whether they are used on the Robot at the same time or not, may not exceed the constraints specified in the Robot rules. - <IO7> Wheel or Tread Playing Field Damage Test Robot inspectors have the authority to ask that a Team test their wheels or treads that they feel might cause damage to the Playing Field.
 Not every tread or wheel can be evaluated and posted as a legal or illegal part.
-Therefore, the tread test is a quick way to find out if a Team's wheels or treads are Competition legal.
+Therefore, the damage test is a guick way to find out if a Team's wheels or treads are Competition legal.

 The robot inspector should place the Robot on top of a field tile and against an immovable surface (wall) and run the wheels at full power for 15 seconds.
 If there is any physical damage to the floor tile, the wheels will not be allowed.
 Discoloration or black marks alone are not considered field damage.
-The test must be made with the Robot at the weight it will be at during the Competition since this will affect the degree of damage.
+The test must be done with the Robot at the weight it will be at during the Competition since this will affect the degree of damage.